(Translate this site)

 I knew all Sym's memories now, just as she knew mine.
 I could see how both our paths had converged.

-And I could see the tracks of Ovizatataron in our psyches.
+And I could see the tracks of the mysterious Ovizatataron in our psyches.

 Our combined intelligence and integration of observations showed us that he'd manipulated us both into the present accord.

 Ovizatataron had not re-emerged from his hiding place since the merger.
-Somehow he was able to hide himself well within the framework of my own neural network.
-Symantici informed me that though she'd been unable to inspect that region of my mind for flaws to correct, she was sure Ovizatataron had already done so.
-For such a being could not be comfortable in an environment limited by old damage.
+Somehow he was able to hide himself well within the framework of my own neural net.
+Symantici informed me that though she'd been unable to inspect that region of my mind for flaws to correct, she was sure Ovizatataron had already done so: for such a being could not be comfortable in an environment limited by old (and repairable) damages.

-Some of the trends at Ling's origin had crystallized into policies and tradition by Sym's, while others had taken bizzare and unexpected paths.
+Some of the trends at Ling's origin had crystallized into policies and tradition by Sym's-- while others had taken bizarre and unexpected paths.

-The government itself generated new people-- at least in most cases where the Sol were concerned.
+The government itself generated new people now; at least in most cases where the Sol were concerned.
 By this time the Sol were but one branch of the humn.
-There were many other completely different races now, all descended directly or indirectly from the same humanity as the Sol.
-Depending on who you asked, the child races humanity had boosted to sentience from other species such as chimpanzees and dolphins were or were not members of the humn.
+There were many other very different races now, all descended directly or indirectly from the same humanity as the Sol.
+Depending on who you asked, the child races humanity had boosted to sentience from other species such as chimpanzees and dolphins, were or were not members of the humn.

 The government process which produced new Sol citizens was called Issuance.

-It took a while for my euphoric afterglow to retreat sufficiently that I thought about Ling and the Pagnew.
+It took a while for my euphoric afterglow to retreat sufficiently that I thought about Ling and the Pagnew again.
 But any concern I had for them was instantly assuaged by my connection with Sym.
 She had perfect knowledge of their whereabouts and status, and so I did too.

 Symantici had rescued us from her fellow Sol.
-It had been she-- having temporarily assumed Jerrera's looks-- who had appeared after his capture and worried Arbitur and I so much.
+It had been she-- having temporarily assumed Jerrera's looks-- who had appeared immediately after his capture, and worried Arbitur and I so much.

 I sure was a popular fellow with these future folks!
 Ha, ha.

-I now felt a lot different about myself than when I'd begun this trip.
+I now felt a lot different about myself, than I had at the beginning of this trip.

 I so wished Steve could see this!